marcelatuler/SmartContractsLecture/SignatureVerifierTutorial.md

 ```

 Inside `recover`, it first splits the signature into `v`, `r`, and `s` using `split`, then uses `ecrecover` to get the address that created the signature.
+- `uint8 v`: The recovery byte.
+- `bytes32 r`: The first 32 bytes of the signature.
+- `bytes32 s`: The second 32 bytes of the signature.

 ```solidity
     function split(bytes memory _sig) internal pure